-In addition to being a martial artist, Sensei has worked for the New York City Department of Education since 1985.
+In addition to being a martial artist, Sensei worked for the New York City Department of Education beginning in 1985.
 He was a special education teacher for 15 years and was a guidance counselor from 2000-2019.
 In addition, Sensei has run Friendship Builders social skills groups with his wife Yonkyu Pilar, for children who have trouble making and keeping friends.
 Sensei Mark Wellansky’s dedication to working with all types of children has been a life long mission.

 Sensei is also very involved with his church and volunteer work.
 He has been an Elder and Deacon in the Pleasantville Presbyterian Church and is a long time choir member.
 He has taught Sunday School and Bible Study and has participated in many volunteer events such as the Midnight Run.

-Yonkyu Pilar has also been involved in her church and volunteer work for years.
+Okasan Pilar has also been involved in her church and volunteer work for years.
 She has been an elder, deacon and choir member at the Pleasantville Presbyterian Church and has gone on mission trips to Appalachia and Costa Rica.
-Yonkyu Pilar has also taught Sunday School and Bible Study at the church.
+Okasan Pilar has also taught Sunday School and Bible Study at the church.
 Additionally, she spent years organizing Fellowship activities at the church so all members could feel included.

 Sensei Luis Brito came to the United States from Ecuador after he finished service in the military.
 He worked at Casa Rina Restaurant in Thornwood for 15 years before moving to Dutchess County.
 Sensei Luis began his martial arts training in 2000 at another school where he met the Wellansky family and trained with Sensei Mark for years.
 Sensei Luis earned his First Degree Black Belt in 2003, his Second Degree Black Belt in 2005, and became a Sensei in 2008.
 He has been teaching martial arts to children and adults for many years.
 In January 2016 Sensei Luis and his family opened Brito’s Martial Arts in Dutchess County.
 Since it’s opening, Brito’s Martial Arts and Fusion Martial Arts have run joint events and have supported each other in all endeavors.
 Sensei Luis, his wife Mercedes and their children Diego & Lily are active members of The Mission Church at Holmes, NY where he helps out and volunteers in events like the Midnight Run.
 Mercedes also volunteers at the church nursery school every Sunday.